davischw/frr/doc/user/ospf6d.rst

    Use this command to control the maximum number of parallel routes that OSPFv3 can support.
 The default is 64.

+.. clicmd:: area A.B.C.D range X:X::X:X/M [<advertise|not-advertise|cost (0-16777215)>]

+.. clicmd:: area (0-4294967295) range X:X::X:X/M [<advertise|not-advertise|cost (0-16777215)>]

+    Summarize a group of internal subnets into a single Inter-Area-Prefix LSA.
+    This command can only be used at the area boundary (ABR router).

+    By default, the metric of the summary route is calculated as the highest metric among the summarized routes.
+The `cost` option, however, can be used to set an explicit metric.

+    The `not-advertise` option, when present, prevents the summary route from being advertised, effectively filtering the summarized routes.

 .. clicmd:: clear ipv6 ospf6 process [vrf NAME]

    This command clears up the database and routing tables and resets the